maelfabien/maelfabien.github.io/index.md

     - /about.html
 ---

-<p style="font-size:0.5em">Current status: Traveling in South East Asia, writing articles, doing projects.</p>
+<p style="font-size:0.5em">Current status: Traveling in New Zealand, writing articles, doing projects.</p>

 Welcome to my blog.
 My name is Maël and I'm a data scientist.
 I am currently traveling South East Asia, New Zealand, Tahiti and Chile with my girlfriend.
 I’m posting some pictures of my travel in the Travel section.